Planning a National Park Road Trip, Are We?

 Salt Lake City to Moab (3.5hrs) > Moab to Capitol Reef (3hrs)

 This route is a basic loop with a terminus in Salt Lake City and a first stop of the Moab parks (Arches & Canyonlands).
-After Arches & Canyonlands you’ll drive back the way you came (lame, I know but trust me, it’s worth it) and head on to Capitol Reef National Park.
+After Arches & Canyonlands you’ll drive back the way you came (boring, I know but trust me, it’s worth it) and head on to Capitol Reef National Park.
 The route to Capitol Reef is pretty cool, especially as you get closer to the park itself.

 Capitol Reef to Bryce Canyon (2hrs)